ForensicTools/Chizel-475-2151_Patulski_Sigman/README.md

 #WELCOME TO CHIZEL.
 ENJOY!!!!!

 ##ABOUT
-Chizel is a cloud storage integrator.
+Chizel is a cloud storage interrogator.
 It streamlines the process of collecting cloud artifacts on a box in order to gain access to a cloud storage account.
 When access to the account is granted, data stored on the cloud is collected, analyzed, and presented in a clear manner.
 If Chizel can not gain access to the cloud storage account, it will analyze what it can from the box.